 Dr. Katherine Geiersbach is a specialist in molecular genetic pathology.
 She works in Salt Lake City, UT.
 She takes Medicare insurance.
 Dr. Geiersbach studied medicine at the University of Colorado Denver School of Medicine.

-Dr. David Viskochil's area of specialization is pediatric genetics.
+Dr. David Viskochil's medical specialty is pediatric genetics.
 He takes Medicare insurance.
-He graduated from the University of North Carolina at Chapel Hill School of Medicine.
+Dr. Viskochil attended medical school at the University of North Carolina at Chapel Hill School of Medicine.

-Dr. Alan Rope is a specialist in genetics.
-He studied medicine at the University of Toledo College of Medicine.
+Dr. Alan Rope's area of specialization is genetics.
+He attended medical school at the University of Toledo College of Medicine.
 He is professionally affiliated with Legacy Salmon Creek Medical Center.

-Ms. Renee Rider works as a genetics specialist in Salt Lake City, UT.
-She is professionally affiliated with VA Salt Lake City Health Care System (VASLCHCS).
+Ms. Renee Rider specializes in genetics and practices in Salt Lake City, UT.
+Ms. Rider is affiliated with VA Salt Lake City Health Care System (VASLCHCS).

 Medicare Patient Ethnicity